austinhuang0131/joinmatrix/guide/features.md

 ## The "Join Matrix!"
 Guide: More Features of Matrix

 Now that you have aced the [basics](..), let's talk about the intricate details of various features of Matrix.
+The guide assumes that you have done some preliminary discovery of features and that you are here for specifics that may not be too intuitive.

 ## All about chatting